paddy12309/Solent-IoT-Heater-Balancing/Readme.md

  - Pipe clamp thermocouple
  - Mobile phone

-with these 3 things we shuld be able to solve the majority of the tedium presented by the task of balancing a heating system.
+With these 3 things we shuld be able to solve the majority of the tedium presented by the task of balancing a heating system.